 Undergraduate Law at Penryn Campus: New students

-This schedule may be subject to change – always check your personal timetable online for the latest information.
+This schedule may be subject to change - please check your personal timetable online, via My Timetable, for the latest information.

 |Old Chapel Lecture Theatre|

 |Tues 14 September||10.00am - 3.00pm||Workshops||Getting to know each other||On campus|

 |Wed 15 September||10.00am - 3.00pm||Workshops||Getting to know each other||On campus|